hishamk/yaduino/readme.md

- 1. Should function as a regular Arduino (complete with ICSP for burning the bootloader)
+ 1. Should function as a regular Arduino (complete with ICSP for burning the bootloader).

- 2. Should use as many SMD parts as possible from JLC's parts library so that I can utilize their assembly service to some extent
+ 2. Should use as many SMD parts as possible from JLC's parts library so that I can utilize their assembly service to some extent.

- 3. Should include easily accessible headers for pluggin in either an I2C VFD/OLED display or a serial 1602A display
+ 3. Should include easily accessible headers for pluggin in either an I2C VFD/OLED display or a serial 1602A display.

- 4. Should work with a LiPo as well as USB power and have a proper battery management circuit, boost circuit and load sharing circuit
+ 4. Should work with a LiPo as well as USB power and have a proper battery management circuit, boost circuit and load sharing circuit.

- 5. Should have a provision for plugging in an ESP-8266 ESP-01 module to add WiFi access
+ 5. Should have a provision for plugging in an ESP-8266 ESP-01 module to add WiFi access.

  6. Should have at least one optional IC, such as a demux, with some blinkenlights for good measure.
 This may be disabled using a solder